Step 2 – Apprentice teaching

 - Reached Advanced Beginner level, as defined by the MBI-TAC, based on informal assessment of the teaching to peers that occurs in Module 4

-Your apprenticeship co-teacher/supervisor will help you determine when you are ready for formal competency assessment (Step 3).
-To be eligible to apply for Step 3, you must have taught at least two MBCT courses as an apprentice and your apprenticeship supervisor must agree that you are ready.
-Formal competency assessment requires teaching or co-teaching an entire MBCT course and submitting recordings of all sessions to the OMC’s competency assessment service.
+Your apprenticeship co-teacher and supervisor will help you determine when you are ready for formal competency assessment (Step 3).
+To be eligible to apply for Step 3, you must have taught at least two courses (standard MBCT or an alternate curriculum) as an apprentice and your apprenticeship supervisor must agree that you are ready.
+Formal competency assessment requires teaching or co-teaching an entire course and submitting recordings of all sessions to the OMC’s competency assessment service.
 This is described in more detail here.